JavOrraca/Home/projects/proj-4.md

 glm(Points ~ Home + Team + Opponent, family=poisson(link=log), data=.)
 summary(NFL_Poisson)
 ```
-Similar to logistic regression, we exponentiate the parameter Estimate values.
+Similar to logistic regression, we need to exponentiate the parameter Estimate values to make sense of the output.
 A positive Estimate value from the regression output implies more points (e<sup>x</sup>>1∀x>0), while values closer to zero represent more neutral effects (e<sup>0</sup>=1).
 The Home variable has an Estimate of 0.094649.
 Historically when predicing NFL scores, Home would have captured the fact that home teams generally score more points than away teams.
-However, as we take the exponent of the Estimate coefficient for Home, home teams were only 9.9% (e<sup>0.094649</sup>=1.099) more likely to score.
+However, in exponentiating the Estimate coefficient for Home, the 2018 NFL data indicates that home teams were only 9.9% more likely to score (e<sup>0.094649</sup>=1.099).

 The Los Angeles Rams have a Team estimate coefficient of 0.601312, while the New England Patriots have a 0.389060.
 This indicates that the Los Angeles Rams are generally better scorers than the "average" NFL team (and well... the New England Patriots are _also_ better scorers than the average NFL team, but _not as good of scorers_ as the Los Angeles Rams).
 The Opponent values penalize and reward teams based on the quality of their opposition.
 This mimics the defensive strength of each team (Los Angeles Rams: 0.128184; New England Patriots: 0.077337).
 In this case, you are less likely to score against the New England Patriots.

 **4. Simulation Modeling**
-<br>In order to predict the outcome of Super Bowl 53, one of the finalists would (or should) be assigned a home team advantage.
-Both Super Bowl 53 teams are playing away, however, the Los Angeles Rams do not have a wide-reaching fanbase and sports forecasters / ticket brokers are predicting that majority of the fanbase present at Super Bowl 53 to be Patriots fans.
+<br>To predict the likelihood of the outcome of our Super Bowl 53 prediction, one of the finalists would (or should) be assigned a home team advantage.
+While both Super Bowl 53 teams are playing away, the Los Angeles Rams do not have as wide-reaching of a fanbase as the Patriots, and sports forecasters / ticket brokers are predicting that the majority of the fanbase present at Super Bowl 53 will be Patriots fans.
 As such, we'll assign the Patriots with the home team advantage.

 We will pass the teams into the NFL_Poisson regression model and the output returns the expected average number of points for the team (we need to run it twice to calculate the expected average number of points for each team separately).
 Below is the code and results for how many points we expect the Los Angeles Rams and the New England Patriots to score, giving the home team advantage to the Patriots.